Protein structure basically depends on the arrangement of different amino acid residues in a three-dimensional way.

 - The hydrogen bond formation in an antiparallel β-pleated sheet can be formed between interchains or within intrachain.

 - In an antiparallel β-pleated sheet, the two β-strands are arranged in opposite directions.
 The bond formation occurs between the amino groups of one strand and the closely located carboxyl terminus of the other strands.

 - The hydrogen bonds are highly compact because amino acid in one chain forms the hydrogen bonds with single amino acid in the second chain.

-- The commercially valuable insoluble protein of silk such as fibroin and sericin etc. are the best examples for the antiparallel β-pleated sheet-contained proteins.
+- The commercially valuable insoluble proteins of silk, such as fibroin, sericin, etc. are the best examples of the antiparallel β-pleated sheet-contained proteins.

 The tertiary structure of the protein

 - The tertiary structure corresponds to the protein folding or three-dimensional (3D) structure.